Writers write rough drafts. Professional chefs cook test recipes. And athletes practice to increase their skills and

 How to Sew Your Muslin

-What you’ll need in addition: a conventional zipper.
+What you’ll need in addition: a all-purpose zipper.

 You’ll be machine basting your muslin pieces together.
 I like to use a 4mm stitch length.
 Anymore than that, and I’ve found that the muslin begins to unravel faster than you can say, “He’s a cold-hearted snake!”

 Also, I backstitch at the start and the end of my stitching lines for the same reason.
 And I haven’t found unpicking these stitches to be difficult!

 Alright.
 Let’s do this…